 Susan Davison works at the forefront of California efficiency and finance programs, with recent service at CalCERTS, the Center for Sustainable Energy (CSE), and Build It Green.
 She has a ton of experience across a range of industries, with specialties in asset ratings, real estate finance, workforce education, and data analysis.
 She has played critical roles in the PACE map design for the State of California, the California Energy Commission Action Plan for AB758, and the Orange Button solar finance initiative.
 She currently serves as a Board member for the HHEA — the Healthy Home Environment Association.

 Colin Genge is the founder of Retrotec, Inc. Recently retired after decades of service in the organization, he’s widely regarded as one of the world’s foremost experts on the science and practice of measuring the integrity of air barriers in buildings for home performance, fire control, and clean room applications.
-Colin has provided solid support for the Habitat X initiative for years now, and has recently helped launch The Compliance Project, a nationwide initiative to speed the implementation of energy codes.
+Colin has provided solid support for the Habitat X initiative for years now.
 He lives on a houseboat in Vancouver, British Columbia.

 Colin is a supporter of a 2018 Habitat X Fellowship.

 Rick Blumenthal has been involved in the housing industry for his entire career.
 Educated in Environmental Conservation and Planning, he has spent the last half of his career focused on producing high performance sustainable buildings.
 In 2010 Rick was chosen as the Lead Energy Advisor and Technical Specialist for the RePower Bainbridge Energy Challenge, and he currently serves as a Building Performance Specialist for Knauf Insulation.
 Rick lives in Bainbridge Island, Washington.

 Read Rick’s article in the Habitat X Journal.